Michael E. Thornton: Medal of Honor action

 On October 31 of that year, Thornton participated in a mission to capture prisoners and gather intelligence from the Cửa Việt Base near the coast of Quảng Trị Province, just south of the Demilitarized Zone.
 In addition to Thornton, the mission team consisted of SEAL Lieutenant Thomas R. Norris, and three experienced Vietnamese men Thornton had worked with before, members of the LDNN, the South Vietnamese Special Forces.
 The group was transported by junk until sunset, then paddled a rubber boat to within a mile of shore and swam the remaining distance.
 Moving inland past numerous North Vietnamese encampments, the group reconnoitered through the night.

 The team soon realized that they had landed too far north and were actually in North Vietnam.
 They found large numbers of bunker complexes and heavy concentrations of North Vietnamese troops.
 They patrolled slowly through the middle of the enemy troops, gathering intelligence as they went.

 The group encountered a two-man North Vietnamese patrol on the beach, which the South Vietnamese attempted to capture.
 Thornton chased one of the enemy back towards the jungle to prevent him from alerting others.
 When Thornton shot him, about 50 North Vietnamese soldiers chased after him.
 Moving from one position to another, Thornton and the others kept the enemy confused about the number of troops they faced.
 Thornton was wounded in the back by a grenade.
-He contacted a destroyer and requested naval gunfire support, but unknown to Thornton it was struck by North Vietnamese shore batteries and unable to fire.
+He contacted a destroyer and requested naval gunfire support; unknown to Thornton, however, she was struck by North Vietnamese shore batteries and unable to fire.
 A second destroyer was unable to maneuver into firing position for the same reason.

 For the next four hours, the five men held off an enemy force estimated at 150 strong.
 Norris attempted to call in the Vietnamese junk boats, one of which had a mortar on board, but the destroyers forbid them from entering the line of fire.
 Thornton, Norris and the three Vietnamese were alone and nearly surrounded.
 Near dawn, Norris ordered the group to extract towards the beach, and they leap-frogged towards the surf.
 Norris was able to contact the cruiser USS Newport News and requested that they fire for effect to cover their withdrawal.
 Norris covered the group's rearward movement.
 As he prepared to fire a LAW rocket at a group of 70 to 75 North Vietnamese troops attacking his position, he was severely wounded by a round through his head.